Kenajcrap/demoknight/readme.md

 ## Planned Improvements
 In order of expedience

-- Complete rewrite: I was learning and researching as I went, which resulted in very messy code.
-This is very important to be able to accept contributions properly.
-- Windows compatibility: PresentMon may be used to allow compatibility on Windows
+- Integrate visualization options in the tool in a way that is easy for the user to expand on.
 - File manipulaton as test option: Currently you can apply launch options and cvars, it would be nice to be able to switch files for testing mods.
-- Popular statistical indicators like n-th percentile
 - Including metadata about the game being tested and the system in the summary output.

 ## Known Issues
 - If the game crashes to main menu instead of to the desktop (like when a demo file is corrupted or not fully compatible) the tool will silently capture invalid and continue
+- Currently the tool fails to proceed if the demo file specified is missing.
 ## Data visualisation
-Data visualisation tools are currently not included in demoknight, however, some simple scritps can be found in `datavis` that take in the json output from demoknight
+Data visualisation tools are currently not included in demoknight, however, some simple scritps can be found in `scripts` that take in the json output from demoknight or the folder containing the raw files.
+You will probably need to modify the scripts to use them properly.